Hiking in Parnitha Mountain

 Parnitha National Park – Trail to Mpafi

-I am following a curving path joining two mountain slopes and evidence of the 2007 dreadful blaze, is all around me.
-I walk past low shrubs and small pine trees, which barely hide the bareness of the mountain.
+We are following a curving path joining two mountain slopes and evidence of the 2007 dreadful blaze, is all around me.
+We walk past low shrubs and small pine trees, which barely hide the bareness of the mountain.

 In a more positive way of thinking, this bareness offers a beautiful display of the slopes and the in-between gorges; this is a characteristic that I love so much about mountains.